isomerpages/sndgo-careers/_tech-careers/1-app-design-development-and-deployment.md

 ---
-title: App Design, Development & Deployment
+title: 'App Design, Development & Deployment'
 permalink: /tech-careers/app-design-development-and-deployment/
 ---
 ![](/images/hero-in-app-design.jpg)

 ### **App Design, Development & Deployment**

-Build digital products and services that improve the lives of citizens and businesses in Singapore, while transforming how they’re built in the government.
+Build digital products and services that improve the lives of citizens and businesses in Singapore.
 The ‘rules’ are simple.
 Design for citizens.
 Engineer with care.
 Be and build inclusive.
-And: Go far and go together.
+Transform experience digitally.

-We go to the ground to listen to citizens’ feedback, followed by testing and iterating relentlessly to understand their needs, wants and concerns in order to build better citizen-centric digital products and services, and to support the digital transformation of the Public Service.
+We go to the ground to listen to citizens’ feedback, followed by testing and iterating relentlessly to understand their pain points and build better products that make a lasting impact.
+We leverage cutting-edge technologies and integrate IT solutions across diverse fields and platforms to improve digital capabilities across the government.

-You’ll sync up with fellow government agencies, businesses and thought leaders to design, develop and deliver products and services.
-Some examples include the GoWhere Suite of websites to provide citizens with timely and accurate information regarding matters of national interest, and the TraceTogether digital system developed to facilitate nationwide, community-driven contract tracing efforts.
+You can create a next-generation digital experience and provide solutions to people’s everyday problems.
+Examples include TraceTogether, the digital system developed to facilitate nationwide, community-driven contract tracing efforts in response to the COVID-19 pandemic in Singapore.
+Or the GoWhere Suite of websites to provide citizens with timely and accurate information regarding matters of national interest.
+Drive the spirit of innovation and play a part in enhancing the lives of Singaporeans.

 ### **Hear from our tech talents**